sanyaade-machine-learning/home-assistant-custom-components/README.md

 Make sure you have already installed and properly configured the [Nest Component](https://home-assistant.io/components/nest/)  for Home-Assistant.

-1. Download and place nestcameras.py files in the home-assistant folder like this (you may have to create the folder:
+1. Download and place nestcameras.py files in the home-assistant folder like this (you may have to create the folder if it doesn't already exist):

     - .homeassistant/custom_components/switch/nestcameras.py